AElfProject/aelf-docs/docs/learn/acs-introduction/acs3-contract-proposal-standard/index.md

+---
+sidebar_position: 3
+title: ACS3 - Contract Proposal Standard
+description: ACS3 is used when a method needs multiple approvals.
+---

 # ACS3 - Contract Proposal Standard

 ACS3 is used when a method needs multiple approvals.
 Implement these methods for voting and approval: